 But aren’t breast implants supposed to be a safe procedure?

-Dr. Blais has tested thousands of explanted tissue samples and capsules, finding that they are prone to not only various types of bacteria, but also yeast and mold.
+Dr. Blais has tested thousands of explained tissue samples and capsules, finding that they are prone to not only various types of bacteria, but also yeast and mold.

 How do implants contract these bacteria?

 Indeed, if given enough time, anyone who has breast implants will start to experience these symptoms.
-Dr Blais describes this as a form of local, accelerated biochemical ageing.
-Eventually the site of the implant will start to resemble a large chronic abscess, and secondary corrective surgery will be required in any case.
+Dr. Blais describes this as a form of local, accelerated biochemical aging.
+Eventually, the site of the implant will start to resemble a large chronic abscess, and secondary corrective surgery will be required in any case.

-This is why, he explains, athletes and entertainment professionals who undergo breast augmentation can expect a drastic decrease in stamina, appearance, and comfort during their late career.
+This is why he explains, athletes and entertainment professionals who undergo breast augmentation can expect a drastic decrease in stamina, appearance, and comfort during their late careers.
 This is known in medical and paramedical circles and explains why breast implants are sometimes called “the time bandits”.

-According to an investigation involving a number of different patients done by CBS 5 – who also worked with Dr Blais to determine the validity of this condition – after explant, almost all of the autoimmune symptoms eventually disappear.
+According to an investigation involving a number of different patients done by CBS 5 – who also worked with Dr. Blais to determine the validity of the condition – after the explanation, almost all the autoimmune symptoms eventually disappeared.